Dragoman23/Encoder/README.md

 # Encoder
-Encodes text using caesar shift
+Encodes text using Caesar shift.
+Enter your text and a number to shift by.
+Encoded text will be outputted.